steveshogren/hugo-blog/content/page/training.md

 * [CodeAcademy Javascript module](https://www.codecademy.com/learn/javascript)
 * [Learn Python the Hard Way](https://learnpythonthehardway.org/)

-You will also need to sign up for [GitHub](www.github.com) and work through their tutorial to set up git on your workstation.
+You will also need to sign up for [GitHub](http://www.github.com) and work through their tutorial to set up git on your workstation.
 Make a repository for the code from "Learn Python the Hard Way".
-Every time you get something working, or complete an exercise, commit your work.
+Commit your work every time you get something working or complete an exercise.

 > Commit early, commit often